slaue/slaue.github.io/index.md

 [A full list can be found here.](./publications.html)

+* J. Giesen, J. Klaus, S. Laue, N. Merk, and K. Wiedom.
+Convexity Certificates from Hessians, **NeurIPS** 2022.

-* S. Laue, M. Blacher and J. Giesen.
+* S. Laue, M. Blacher, and J. Giesen.
 Optimization for Classical Machine Learning Problems on the GPU, **AAAI** 2022.

-* S. Laue, M. Mitterreiter, J. Giesen.
+* S. Laue, M. Mitterreiter, and J. Giesen.
 A Simple and Efficient Tensor Calculus, **AAAI** 2020.

-* S. Laue, M. Mitterreiter, J. Giesen.
+* S. Laue, M. Mitterreiter, and J. Giesen.
 GENO - GENeric Optimization for Classical Machine Learning, **NeurIPS** 2019.

 * J. Giesen, S. Laue, A. Loehne, and Ch.
 Schneider.
 Using Benson's Algorithm for Regularization Parameter Tracking, **AAAI** 2019.